mastbaum/dirt/docs/example_project.rst

 The running dirt program should send the ``compile_hello`` task off to localhost, with output like this::

     $ dirt serve
-    dirt v0.1
+    dirt v0.6
     Sep 07 12:57:20 neutralino myproject : dirt is running...
     Sep 07 12:57:20 neutralino myproject : Connected to db at http://localhost:5984/myproject
     Sep 07 12:57:20 neutralino myproject : 2e3dabbff38ca7f6fa05c5a0cbbc95a5 -> localhost.localdomain
     Sep 07 12:57:22 neutralino myproject : Task 2e3dabbff38ca7f6fa05c5a0cbbc95a5 pushed to db
     Sep 07 12:57:22 neutralino myproject : Task 2e3dabbff38ca7f6fa05c5a0cbbc95a5: file build.log attached

-Now, go the URL ``kanso push`` gave you (e.g. http://localhost:5984/myproject/_design/myproject/_rewrite), and see the results in the web interface.
+Now, go the project URL (e.g. http://localhost:5984/myproject/_design/myproject/index.html), and see the results in the web interface.
 Clicking on r123 brings you to the record summary page.
 You can see the build log and raw results dictionary from the "Results" links.
 Clicking the task name brings you to the task history page -- the outcome of all ``compile_hello`` tasks ever run.

 Moving on
 ---------